Accessibility

 Accessibility Designation

-An Accessibility Designated SXSW Badge will provide attendees with accessibility needs access to designated seating, use of the ADA Entrance and the ADA shuttle.To request an Accessibility Designated SXSW Badge, please email reg@sxsw.com or request one while picking up your badge onsite.
-Though you can request this addition on site, your experience will be much quicker if it is added before your arrival.
+An Accessibility Designated SXSW Badge will provide attendees with accessibility needs access to designated seating, use of the ADA Entrance and the ADA shuttle.
+There is no deadline for requesting Accessibility Designation.

 Companion Wristband

 SXSW does not provide 1:1 interpreters, personal aids, or guides.
 Attendees who require these — and other accommodations we do not provide during SXSW — can request a Companion Wristband.
-This will allow them to provide the necessary accommodations to accompany them without the purchase of an additional badge.
+This will allow them to provide the necessary credentials to accompany them without the purchase of an additional badge.

 Please contact accessibility@sxsw.com for more information about Companion Wristbands.